 The memorial proposal contains a pavilion called the "Individual Memory Footprint," and a garden called the "Shared Memory Footprint."
-A plaza with lawn and stone paving would connect the two.
-At bedrock, there would be a private area for families and loved ones at the heart of the Individual Memory Footprint near the unidentified remains.
-The names of the victims would be in this area on stone panels, in order of birth.
-In the public areas, individual victims would be represented with thousands of light portals in the pool of water over the roof of the Individual Memory Footprint.
-Each name would also be engraved on glass and stone panels, in a random arrangement.
+A plaza with lawn and stone paving connects the two.
+At bedrock, there is a private area for families and loved ones at the heart of the "Individual Memory Footprint" near the unidentified remains.
+The names of the victims are in this area on stone panels, in order of birth.
+In the public areas, individual victims are represented with thousands of light portals in the pool of water over the roof of the "Individual Memory Footprint."
+Each name is also engraved on glass and stone panels, in a random arrangement.